Part 3 of 6

 - It's durable. - Again, these are tough.
 It's hard to wear them down.

 - Work - no limitations here.
 Fit the Shoe Plate into the work shoes or boots and you're good.
 No limitations on activity or duration of time on the feet.
-Many folks who work in construction wear a pair of these to protect against puncture wound from nails.
+Many folks who work in construction wear a pair of these to protect against puncture wounds from nails.

 Next up - Hallux Trainer Insoles.